 Ebstein anomaly is an uncommon congenital cardiac anomaly, characterized by a variable developmental anomaly of the tricuspid valve.
 Epidemiology The anomaly accounts for only ~0.5% of congenital cardiac defects 6,7, although it is the most common cause of congenital tricuspid regurgitation.
 T...

 Transposition of the great arteries

 Transposition of the great arteries (TGA) (also known as transposition of the great vessels (TGV)) is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.
-It accounts for up to 7% of all congenital cardiac anomalies 1 and can be assessed with echocardiography, gated car...
+It accounts for up to 7% of all congenital cardiac anomalie...

 Epiglottitis, also known as supraglottitis, is a life-threatening condition caused by inflammation of the epiglottis and aryepiglottic folds 1, which can lead to acute airway obstruction.
 Epidemiology The traditional age of presentation is in children of 3 to 6 years, although this has been c...

 Pediatric urinary tract infection

 Pediatric urinary tract infections are common and are a source of significant imaging in young children.
 Epidemiology Pediatric urinary tract infections affect up to 2.8% of all children every year, with approximately 2% of boys and 8% or more of girls developing a urinary tract infection at s...